Ha Hyun-sang: 2018: Solo debut

-In August, TvN's Saturday Drama Mr. Sunshine announced that the drama's seventh OST, Ha Hyun-sang's "Becoming the Wind", would be released on domestic South Korean music sites on the 12th.
-The drama production team of Mr. Sunshine said that they discovered Ha Hyun-sang, who was still a 5 month old rookie at that time, while looking for a new voice to add strength to the drama.
+In August, tvN's drama Mr. Sunshine announced that the drama's seventh OST, Ha's "Becoming the Wind", would be released on domestic South Korean music sites on the 12th.
+The drama production team of Mr. Sunshine said that they discovered Ha, who was still a 5 month old rookie at that time, while looking for a new voice to add strength to the drama.

-2019: Superband & Hoppípolla debut
+2019: Superband & Hoppipolla debut

-Ha Hyun-sang participated in JTBC's Superband where indie musicians were invited to perform and create a band.
+Ha participated in JTBC's Superband where indie musicians were invited to perform and create a band.
 He participated in the program as a vocalist, but he also performed on the stage with his guitar.
-In the first round, he formed a team with Shin Ye-chan (Violinist) and Hong Jin-ho (Cellist) and performed "Viva la Vida."
-During the second round, he joined Jo Won-sang's (Bass Guitarist) team with Lee Gang-ho (Guitarist) and Jeong Sol (Percussionist) and performed "Virtual Insanity."
-For the third round, he joined I'll's (Vocalist) team with Kim Hyeong-u (Bass Guitarist) and Hong Jin-ho (Cellist) and performed "1000x."
-In the fourth round, he joined Kim Hyeong-u's (Bass Guitarist) team with the same members from round 3 and performed "Creep."
+In the first round, he formed a team with Shin Ye-chan (Violinist) and Hong Jin-ho (Cellist) and performed "Viva la Vida".
+During the second round, he joined Jo Won-sang's (Bass Guitarist) team with Lee Gang-ho (Guitarist) and Jeong Sol (Percussionist) and performed "Virtual Insanity".
+For the third round, he joined I'll's (Vocalist) team with Kim Hyeong-u (Bass Guitarist) and Hong Jin-ho (Cellist) and performed "1000x".
+In the fourth round, he joined Kim Hyeong-u's (Bass Guitarist) team with the same members from round 3 and performed "Creep".

-Before the semi-final round, Ha Hyun-sang, along with I'll, Kim Young-so, and Hong Jin-ho, created a band and named it Hoppipolla, which was taken from the Sigur Rós song of the same name.
+Before the semi-final round, Ha, along with I'll, Kim Young-so, and Hong Jin-ho, created a band and named it Hoppipolla, which was taken from the Sigur Rós song of the same name.
 For the first semi-final round, Hoppipolla performed "Hoppipolla" to convey the message of their band name, which was "Hoping people around the world can immerse in their music and feel bliss by getting solace."
-During the second semi-final round, Hoppipolla performed "Wake Me Up."
+During the second semi-final round, Hoppipolla performed "Wake Me Up".
 Hoppipolla got 2nd place with 14,670 points from the semi-finals.
-In the final round's live broadcast, Hoppipolla performed "One More Light."
+In the final round's live broadcast, Hoppipolla performed "One More Light".
 They won both the online pre-voting and the live text message voting.
 Hoppipolla also won the final result of the show with 48,339 points.
 As the winning team, Hoppipolla received prize money worth 100 million won, the opportunity to release an album, hold a world tour, and an SUV.

 After winning the Superband, Ha joined promotions with Hoppipolla.
-They appeared on Immortal Songs 2 for 3 times to perform "Heart Beats" by Lee Eun-mi, "Broken Heart" by Koyote, and "A Million Roses" on episode 422, 423, and 434 respectively.
+They appeared on Immortal Songs 2 for 3 times to perform "Heart Beats" by Lee Eun-mi, "Broken Heart" by Koyote, and "A Million Roses" on episode 422, 423, and 434, respectively.
 Hoppipolla signed with Dreamus Company and Moss Music for their band promotions.
-Hoppipolla officially debuted on November 16 with a single album titled About Time, which consisted of 2 songs: the opening track "Opfern" and the title track "About Time."
+Hoppipolla officially debuted on November 16 with a single album titled About Time, which consisted of 2 songs: the opening track "Opfern" and the title track "About Time".
 On December 13, Hoppipolla also performed in the Superband Top 3 Concert with Lucy and Purple Rain.